Maiden Lane Medical

 Dermatologists located in New York, NY

 Because it sometimes looks like other skin conditions, psoriasis can be hard to diagnose.
-Highly trained dermatologist and pathology specialist Fitzgeraldo Sanchez, MD, at Maiden Lane Medical in New York City can properly diagnose and treat skin conditions like psoriasis.
-If your skin is red and scaly and you’re uncertain of the cause, call the office or book an appointment at the midtown office to see Dr. Sanchez.
+Our highly trained dermatologists and pathology specialists at Maiden Lane Medical in New York City can properly diagnose and treat skin conditions like psoriasis.
+If your skin is red and scaly and you’re uncertain of the cause, call the office or book an appointment at the midtown office to get help now.

 What is psoriasis?